soncomqiq/bingo-game/README.md

 ### Host workflow

-1. From the homepage, enter a password (minimum 4 characters) and create a new game.
+1. From the homepage, choose a password (minimum 4 characters), select a number range, and optionally set how many winners to allow.
-2. On the host screen, re-enter the same password to unlock controls.
+2. On the host screen, re-enter the password to unlock controls.
 The password is never sent to players or persisted in a database.
-3. After the game starts you can draw randomly or use **Call Number** to announce a specific value that was missed.
+3. Review the live draw estimate, then start the game once everyone is ready.
+Draw randomly or use **Call Number** to announce a specific value.
-4. Use **Play Again** to reset the lobby and generate fresh boards for everyone.
+4. When the winner limit is reached, reset the lobby with **Play Again** to generate fresh boards for everyone.

 ## Tests